in

 Cucumbers have a low carbohydrate content which allows you to eat as many of them as you want, not only do they reduce your blood sugar level but they can also prevent hypoglycemia in case your blood sugar level drops down.

-11. Dark chocolate for diabetic patients
+11. Dark Chocolate for Diabetic Patients:

 If you are addicted to eating chocolates then this one is for you.
 As unbelievable as it may sound, consuming dark chocolate is associated with a positive impact on your blood sugar level and insulin sensitivity.